AdobeDocs/workfront.pt-BR/help/quicksilver/planning/records/connect-records.md

 Você pode conectar registros do Workfront Planning nas seguintes áreas:

-* A partir de um registro do Planning no Workfront Planning nos campos conectados na exibição de tabela.
+* De um registro do Planning no Workfront Planning nos campos de registro conectado na exibição de tabela.
 * De um registro do Planning no Workfront Planning na pré-visualização de registro ou página nos campos de registro conectados.
   <!--
   * From a Planning record in Workfront Planning in the record preview or page in the connected record fields on the Details tab.
-  * From a Planning record in the record's preview or page on the Connections tab.  -->
+  * From a Planning record in the record's preview or page on the Connections tab.-->

 ### Conectar registros do Adobe Workfront Planning da exibição de tabela ou da página de registro <!--Details tab of the-->